 ➤ Audit System Activity¶

-Track access and changes to database configurations and data.
-MongoDB Enterprise includes a system auditing facility that can record system events (e.g. user operations, connection events) on a MongoDB instance.
-These audit records permit forensic analysis and allow administrators to verify proper controls.
-You can set up filters to record specific events, such as authentication events.
+- Track access and changes to database configurations and data.
+MongoDB Enterprise includes a system auditing facility that can record system events (including user operations and connection events) on a MongoDB instance.
+These audit records permit forensic analysis and allow administrators to exercise proper controls.
+You can set up filters to record only specific events, such as authentication events.

 ➤ Run MongoDB with a Dedicated User¶

 - Run MongoDB processes with a dedicated operating system user account.
 Ensure that the account has permissions to access data but no unnecessary permissions.